Chimuan languages: Family division

-Campbell (2012) classifies Mochica and Cañar–Puruhá each as separate language families.
+Campbell (2012) classifies Mochica and Cañari–Puruhá each as separate language families.

 Mochica was one of the major languages of pre-Columbian South America.
-It was documented by Fernando de la Carrera and Middendorff in the seventeenth and nineteenth centuries respectively.
-It became extinct ca. 1950, although some people remember a few words.
-Adelaar & Muysken (2004) consider Mochica a language isolate for now.
+It was documented by Fernando de la Carrera and Middendorf in the seventeenth and nineteenth centuries respectively.
+It became extinct around 1920, although some people remembered a few words into the late 20th century.
+Most scholars consider Mochica a language isolate.

 Cañari and Puruhá are documented with only a few words.
 These two languages are usually connected with Mochica.
 However, as their documentation level is so low, it may not be possible to confirm this association.
 According to Adelaar & Muysken (2004), Jijón y Caamaño's evidence of their relationship is only a single word: Mochica nech "river", Cañari necha; based on similarities with neighboring languages, he finds a Barbacoan connection more likely.

-Quingnam, likely the same language as Lengua (Yunga) Pescadora, is sometimes taken to be a dialect of Mochica, but it is effectively unattested, unless a list of numerals discovered in 2010 turns out to be Quingnam or Pescadora as expected.
-Those numerals are not, however, Mochica.
+Quingnam, considered the same language as the lengua pescadora, was sometimes erroneously taken to be a dialect of Mochica, but it is effectively unattested, excepting a list of numerals discovered in 2010 thought likely to be of Quingnam or Pescadora as expected.
+These numerals are not, however, Mochica.